Instant Pot Chicken Biryani Recipe

 - Heat the pressure cooker on medium heat.
 Add oil and whole spice – saute for 30 seconds.

 - Then, add the marinated chicken to the onions.
-Sear the chicken on all sides stirring frequently – 3 minutes.
-Add 1/4 cup water and deglaze any onions and spices that may have got stuck at the bottom of the pan – 2 minutes.
+Sear the chicken on all sides, stirring frequently, for 3 minutes.
+Add 1/4 cup of water and deglaze any onions and spices that may have stuck to the bottom of the pan for 2 minutes.

 - Now, add the chopped herbs – cilantro and mint.
 Spread the chicken evenly in the pressure cooker.

-Pro tip – We pour the water gently, and do not stir this will give our rice a marbled color that resembles biryani when finished. - Pressure cook – Close the pressure cooker and use the vent/whistle.
-Pressure cook on high – 5 minutes.
+Pro tip – We pour the water gently and do not stir; this will give our rice a marbled color that resembles biryani when finished. - Pressure cook – Close the pressure cooker and use the vent/whistle.
+Pressure cook on high for 5 minutes.
 Manually release pressure from the vent.

 Frequently asked questions

 Yes, you can.
-The chicken breast does cook faster than thighs or legs so add the chicken only two minutes before you add the rice.
-That way it will cook around the same time as the rice.
+The chicken breast cooks faster than the thighs or legs, so add the chicken only two minutes before you add the rice.
+That way, it will cook at around the same time as the rice.

 Instant Pot Chicken Biryani